-The NDIS can fund Short Term Accommodation (STA) as a way of providing respite care, however it’s a support that’s often misunderstood and our team are often asked questions about how it works.
+The NDIS can fund Short Term Accommodation as a way of providing respite care, however it’s a support that’s often misunderstood.
+Our team are often asked questions about how it works.

-Respite care is designed to give both you and your informal support a well-earned break.
+Respite care is designed to give both NDIS participants and their informal support a well-earned break.

 By staying in short-term accommodation, you’re treated to a change of scenery and a break from routine, while your informal support network also get some time to themselves.
 Respite care isn’t just about the accommodation, it also involves the support you receive while staying there.
 Depending on the level of care you require, your STA provider may allow you to share a support worker with other guests, which can help give you more value for money.